karlh001/archiveguard/README.md

 AG will not attempt to hash zero byte objects.
 Minimum file object is 1 byte and no theoretical maximum size.
 AG has been tested on object sizes up to 5 GB.

+## Logging

+AG does not yet have built-in logging.
+However you can add > with log location to achive this

+> ag -d /path/to/files/ -s yes > /dir/to/log.log

+## Run on schudule

+From version 1.1 you can now run on schedule. use the -s flag followed by yes

+> ag -d /path/to/files/ -s yes

+Adding -s yes will skip the user prompt.

 ## What's next?

 AG is still actively developed.
 Now that the core function is stable, I am looking to add new features and possibility of GUI.
 Feedback is important to help direct the project.